alixrx/draft-js/docs/Advanced-Topics-Issues-and-Pitfalls.md

 component without delay, and independently perform batched updates that do not affect the state of your `Editor` component.

-### Missing `Draft.css`
+### Missing Draft.css

-The Draft framework includes a handful of CSS resources intended for use with the editor, available in a single file via the build, `Draft.css`.
+The Draft framework includes a handful of CSS resources intended for use with the editor, available in a single file via the build, Draft.css.

 This CSS should be included when rendering the editor, as these styles set defaults for text alignment, spacing, and other important features.
 Without it, you may encounter issues with block positioning, alignment, and cursor behavior.

-If you choose to write your own CSS independent of `Draft.css`, you will most likely need to replicate much of the default styling.
+If you choose to write your own CSS independent of Draft.css, you will most likely need to replicate much of the default styling.

 ## Known Issues